-To raise money for SOFEA, one of the school's charities for this year, 24 students took part in a pop-up restaurant on 23rd March.
+To raise money for South Oxfordshire Food and Education Alliance (SOFEA), one of the school's charities for this year, 24 students took part in a pop-up restaurant on 23 March.
 12 chefs and 12 waitresses created a menu with the school's Executive Chef, Olivier Hubert.
 With the help of some of the school chefs the team managed to create a wonderful evening with restaurant quality food.

 Kathryn Year 9